Do Membership Inference Attacks Work on Large Language Models?: Membership Inference on LLMs is Difficult

-We first compute the percentage of 7-gram overlap for non-members against the entire Pile member set (\Cref{fig:ngram-overlap-distribution})\footnote{\Cref{fig:appendix_other_ngram_overlap} shows \ngram\ overlap distributions for other $n$}; see \Cref{subsec:appendix-ngram-overlap-implementation} for implementation details.
-We observe high \ngram\ overlap with training data for a substantial portion of non-members; for example, the Pile Wikipedia, ArXiv, and PubMed Central domains have average 7-gram overlaps of $32.5\%$, $39.3\%,$ and $41.0\%$, respectively.
-Domains such as GitHub, DM Mathematics, and FreeLaw see even higher overlap, with mean 7-gram overlap of $76.9\%, 72.8\%$, and $62.3\%$, respectively, in line with existing \ngram\ analysis of the Pile~\cite{gao2020pile}.
+For a given non-member sample, this gives us the percentage of {\ngram}s in the non-member that can be found in at least one member sample.
+We first compute the percentage of $7$-gram overlap for non-members against the entire Pile training (member) set (\Cref{fig:ngram-overlap-distribution})\footnote{\Cref{fig:appendix_other_ngram_overlap} shows \ngram\ overlap distributions for other $n$.}; see \Cref{subsec:appendix-ngram-overlap-implementation} for implementation details.
+We observe high \ngram\ overlap with training data for a substantial portion of non-members; \eg the Wikipedia, ArXiv, and PubMed Central domains have average 7-gram overlaps of $32.5\%$, $39.3\%,$ and $41.0\%$, respectively.
+Domains such as GitHub, DM Mathematics, and FreeLaw see even higher overlap, with mean 7-gram overlap of $76.9\%, 72.8\%$, and $62.3\%$, respectively.

-Owing to the nature of generative LM training, a high \ngram\ overlap may also imply that substrings of non-members may, in fact, be seen exactly during training, which makes the distinction between members and non-members even less clear.
+High \ngram\ overlap suggests that substrings of non-members may be seen exactly during training, which makes the distinction between members and non-members even less clear.
 To verify our hypothesis, we resample non-members ensuring $\leq20\%$ \ngram\ overlap with members, and report MIA performance (\Cref{tab:ngram_threshold_results}).
-While this step is designed to eliminate instances of non-member records that may overlap with training records (and thus be ambiguous in their membership labels), it also introduces an explicit drift between the distribution of member and non-member records by selecting datapoints that are most ``unlike" training records.
-We clarify that this step is not a suggestion for researchers to alter their benchmarks, and acknowledge that such a processing step drifts away from the standard membership inference game \cite{yeom2018privacy}.
-Here, we simply seek to demonstrate characteristics of \ngram\ overlap and how they impact MIA performance.
+While this step is designed to more strictly eliminate instances of non-member records that may overlap with training records, it also introduces an explicit drift between member and non-member distributions by selecting non-members that are most ``unlike" training records.
+We clarify that this step is not a suggestion for researchers to alter their benchmarks; such a processing step drifts away from the standard membership inference game \citep{yeom2018privacy}.